superKalo/crypto-tab/README.md

 <img src="https://i.imgur.com/E0N5eM0.gif" alt="Crypto Tab preview" width="526" height="381" />

-## Installation Instructions
+## Contributing

-This guide assumes you already have the project pulled and NodeJS and NPM are installed.

-1. Install NPM dependencies:
+I'm open to ideas and suggestions!
+If you want to contribute or simply you've caught a bug - you can either open an issue or clone the repository, and fire a Pull Request.

+Its a **single code base** website and new tab (cross-)browser extension.

+To install the project, first make sure you have NodeJS and NPM installed.
+Preferably, the latest versions, but anything not extremely old should work too.
+Then, simply run `npm install`.
+Then:

+1. To build the extension distribution files, run:
     ```bash
-    npm install
+    npm run build:extension
     ```

-1. Build extension distribution files:
+1. To build the extension distribution files and re-build (watch) in case of changes, run:
     ```bash
-    npm run build:extension
+    npm run build:extension:watch
     ```

+1. To build the website distribution files, run:
+    ```bash
+    npm run build:website
+    ```

+1. To build the website distribution files and re-build (watch) in case of changes, run:
+    ```bash
+    npm run build:extension:watch
+    ```

-1. Load the extension:
+Finally, load the extension:

 - In Chrome:
     - Navigate to chrome://extensions
     - Select "Developer Mode" and then click "Load unpacked extension..."
     - From the file browser, choose the `dist/extension/` directory

 - In Firefox:
     - Navigate to `about:debugging`
     - Click "Load Temporary Add-on" and from the file browser, choose the `manifest.json` file in the `dist/extension/` directory